NEWS AND UPDATES

 - BSI Group, United Kingdom

-The Green Powered Future Mission will demonstrate by 2030 that power systems in all geographies and climates can effectively integrate up to 100% variable renewable energy (VRE) in their generation mix while maintaining a cost-efficient, secure, and resilient system.
+The Green Powered Future Mission has the ambitious goal to demonstrate that power systems in different geographies and climates can effectively integrate up to 100% variable renewable energy (VRE) in their generation mix by 2030 while maintaining a cost-efficient, secure, and resilient system.

 To help achieve our climate goals, emissions from the power sector need to fall to net zero by 2040 [IEA, 2021], and renewable energy sources should meet 85-90% of power demand by 2050, with two-thirds generated by variable renewable energy (VRE) sources such as wind and solar [IRENA, 2019].
 This will require huge increases in electricity system flexibility – such as batteries, demand response, hydrogen-based fuels, and more – to ensure reliable supplies.
 [IEA, 2021]